satoshi-takano/OpenGraph/README.md

 ## How to handle redirections
 In most cases, the OpenGraph can handle server-side redirections automatically.
 But some web pages provoke redirections on their front-end JavaScript.
-You might be able to handle these kind of redirections by changing the User-Agent as follow. https://github.com/satoshi-takano/OpenGraph/issues/43
+You might be able to handle these kind of redirections by changing the User-Agent as follows.
+https://github.com/satoshi-takano/OpenGraph/issues/43

 ## License